 Treats Smaller Amounts of Fat

-Each CoolSculpting applicator requires “pinchable” fat that is mobile enough to be pulled and sucked up into the applicator for treatment.
+Most CoolSculpting applicators require “pinchable” fat that is mobile enough to be pulled and sucked up into the applicator for treatment.
 Areas with thicker and firmer tissue that are less pinchable often can’t be treated.
 Furthermore, CoolSculpting applicators have only a few configurations, which means they are best for addressing only some problem area shapes.

 The SculpSure applicators sit on top of the skin, allowing for even the smallest amount of stubborn fat to be treated.
 These smaller applicators allow for more freedom to cover the desired treatment areas.

-If you have questions or want to learn more about your option we invite you to contact us and schedule a consultation.
+If you have questions or want to learn more about your options, we invite you to contact us online or call us at (604) 888-9397 to schedule a consultation.